Mexican Hat, Arizona USA

 Location of the Basin and Range physiographic domain and five subdomains, from www.geomaps.wr.usgs.gov/parks/province.
 2014.
 Red star marks Mexican Hat location.

 Bulk Sample Recoveries

-GMV is undertaking an 18 tonne bulk sample as part of 2016’s development program at Mexican Hat.
+GMV has undertaken an 18 tonne bulk sample as part of 2016’s development program at Mexican Hat.
 A bedrock exposure of low-grade material has been selected as appropriate to test the Run of Mine (ROM) potential.
 The broken bedrock has been shipped to a certified metallurgical facility as ROM material for a leach recovery test in 1.2 m diameter by 6m columns on -150 mm (-6”) material.
 In addition, other samples will be collected from drill core and exposures on the property to further assess other significant rock types.
 Together, this work will assist planning for the development of a Mine Plan of Operation.